SimonK1/Statistical-modeling-of-the-clonal-structure-of-tumors/app/manual.md

 #### **However, for running the pipeline with sample data, these steps are not necessary, as all the necessary data is supplied!!!**

+### User interface

+The entire solution is concentrated within this jupyter notebook.
+To start, just start the whole jupyter notebook or start cell by cell.

 ### Importing libraries